teepluss/laravel-theme/README.md

 Theme::place('foo', 'default-value-on-not-exists');
 ~~~

-Check the place is exists.
+Check the place is existing or not.

 ~~~php
 <?php if (Theme::has('title')) : ?>